outde-xyz/website/content/Tutorials/latex_petpeeves.md

 And when reading, I can't help but get riled up every time I see one of my LaTeX pet peeves.
 I also like to read the source files in parallel with the PDF, and over the years I've come across some nightmare-fuel coding in those files.

-So, to save my future self's sanity, here's a list of all my LaTeX pet peeves.
+So, in a (futile?) attempt to save my future self's sanity, here's a list of all my LaTeX pet peeves.
 Many of them are covered in your average LaTeX tutorial, but people rarely read those cover to cover and instead just go to specific parts that they need to solve whatever problem they're wrestling with.
 Compiling it all into a single list might make for a more useful reference.
 Future students of mine, read this and adhere to it.